Hopkins Library: The Merger Controversy, Part 1

 Bloomie loved the library and was responsible for many improvements during her 29-year tenure.
-She bought more than 28,000 books: when she retired in 1963, there were more than 10,000 non-fiction volumes in Hopkins’ collection; when she began her career in 1932, there were only 3,600 books total.
+She bought more than 28,000 books: when she retired in 1963, there were more than 10,000 non-fiction volumes in Hopkins’s collection; when she began her career in 1932, there were only 3,600 books total.
 She also organized the books into a more coherent cataloguing system.
 In an article about her retirement, she said, "When I took the job there was no filing system or catalogue – just shelves of books.
-I spent a year organizing the first file...and I almost gave up three different times.”
+I spent a year organizing the first file ... and I almost gave up three different times.”
 But despite her love of the library, Bloomie Mountain had looked forward to renewing friendships and traveling to Rome after retirement but, unfortunately, it was not to be.
 She died soon after she quit working, in June 1963, at 73.
 Her portrait hung in the library for decades and is now at the Hopkins Historical Society.
 For 31 years, Bloomie defined the library—and she embodied the spunk and pioneer spirit still prevalent in Hopkins today.